Torrance Small

-Torrance Ramon Small (born September 4, 1970) is an American former professional football wide receiver in the National Football League (NFL) for ten seasons for the New Orleans Saints, St. Louis Rams, Indianapolis Colts, Philadelphia Eagles, and New England Patriots.
-He was selected by the Saints in the fifth round of the 1992 NFL draft with the 138th overall pick.
+Torrance Ramon Small (born September 4, 1970) is an American former professional football player who was a wide receiver for 10 seasons in the National Football League (NFL) for the New Orleans Saints, St. Louis Rams, Indianapolis Colts, Philadelphia Eagles, and New England Patriots.
+He played college football for the Alcorn State Braves and was selected by the Saints in the fifth round of the 1992 NFL draft with the 138th overall pick.